thestalkers/policies/com/github/docs/pt-site-policy-github-terms-github-marketplace-terms-of-service.md

-Termos de Serviço do GitHub Marketplace - GitHub Docs
+Termos de Serviço do GitHub Marketplace - Documentos do GitHub

 [Skip to main content](#main-content)